kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   assigns a lowest possible score of 1 to a node that satisfies at least one of the input Pod's cpu and memory limits.
 The intent is to break ties between nodes with same scores.
-- `RequestManagement`: Enable managing request concurrency with prioritization and fairness at each server.
+- `APIPriorityAndFairness`: Enable managing request concurrency with prioritization and fairness at each server.
 - `ResourceQuotaScopeSelectors`: Enable resource quota scope selectors.
 - `RotateKubeletClientCertificate`: Enable the rotation of the client TLS certificate on the kubelet.
   See [kubelet configuration](/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/#kubelet-configuration) for more details.